 Which Educational Background Does Your Management Value More?

-In this Security Barometer poll we wanted to investigate what our community felt their management was looking for in educational background for security and risk mitigation employees.
+In this Security Barometer online quick poll, conducted in 2014, we wanted to investigate what our community felt their management was looking for in educational background for security and risk mitigation employees.

 However when we looked deeper into the results we found that the educational background management was looking for depended on the level of the respondent.
 Respondents that classified themselves as staff through mid-level management were evenly split on what education management valued between industry certifications, military or law enforcement experience, security/criminal justice degrees, and business degrees.
 While respondents that classified themselves as senior or executive management clearly felt their management favored business degrees.

 Another interesting finding was that the area of security (IT security versus physical security) played a role in the responses.
-If the respondent had some responsibility for information security they were more likely to have management that preferred military/law enforcement experience and industry certifications.
+If the respondent had some responsibility for information security, their management was more likely to prefer military/law enforcement experience and industry certifications.
 Contrast this result with the group of respondents who had responsibility only for physical security - a group whose management clearly preferred a business degree.
-(Both categories of respondents, those that had some responsibility for IT security and those that had no responsibility for IT security, consisted of roughly the same percentage of senior/executive management respondents compared to lower levels.)
+(Both categories of respondents, those that had some responsibility for IT security and those that had no responsibility for IT security, consisted of roughly the same percentage of senior/executive management respondents as to lower levels.)

 (The "other" responses mostly represented educational degrees outside of business, such as engineering and law.)